BrishtiSutradhar/BrishtiSutradhar/README.md

 - 👨‍💻 I’m looking to collaborate on **github.**

-- 👯 Worked on a group projects **home exchange Business Churn Rate.**
+- 👯 Worked on a group projects **home exchange Business Churn Rate Analysis.**

 - 💬 Ask me about **Data Analytics.**